hemel-cse/mysql-tools/README.md

-# mycli
+# mysql-cli

-`mycli` is mysql client with autocomplete and other features.
+`mysql-cli` is mysql client with support of autocomplete and other features.
 Its main goal to make CLI interaction with [MySQL](https://www.mysql.com/) servers as human-friendly as possible.
-The `mycli` package provides simple `mycli` command that allows to connect to a `MySQL` server and execute [SQL](https://en.wikipedia.org/wiki/SQL) or `MySQL` internal commands.
+The `mysql-cli` package provides simple `mycli` command that allows to connect to a `MySQL` server and execute [SQL](https://en.wikipedia.org/wiki/SQL) or `MySQL` internal commands.

 ## Install